 In about a week, we'll get more microbes from a small starting colony.
 You can use the final EM liquid to spray around & inside your compost.
 The liquid will have a light brown/orange color with a pleasant smell.
 We can also take some of inoculated the wheat bran to sprinkle around the compost.

 The smell from compost pile is caused by some bad microbes in an overly wet or low-oxygen anaerobic environment.
 In such as case, we can use the good microbes to counteract them.

 Hopefully this post has given you some info & steps to get started.
-You'll absolutely love composting again.
+You'll absolutely love composting again as the bad smell might now be reduced.
 It will give you the most rewarding returns & great joy in gardening.
 Bye for now and see you around next time in the garden.